This is a general guide to searching Pubmed, the world's largest database of biomedical citaitons and abstracts. The

-A special thank you to Misa Mi, Medical Librarian for originally authoring this guide, and to Bridget Faricy-Beredo for curating it.
+A special thank you to Misa Mi, Medical Librarian for originally authoring this guide, to Bridget Faricy-Beredo for curating it, and Janice Flahiff for suggesting links.

 PubMed is basically a free version of Medline.It lets you search millions of journal citations and abstracts in the fields of medicine, nursing, dentistry, veterinary medicine, the health care system, and preclinical sciences.